winitzki/scall/tutorial/programming_dhall.md

 The curried forms of the Church encoding have smaller normal forms and  faster performance than the uncurried forms involving union types.

-Because of the slow parsing and normal form generation, timing tests need to begin by preparing all test data in the cache and using them as frozen inputs (using a command such as `dhall freeze --all test.dhall`).
+Because of the slow parsing and normal form generation, timing tests need to begin by preparing all test data in the cache and using them as frozen inputs using a command such as: `dhall freeze -``-all test.dhall`.

 ## Church encodings of more complicated types